 - Abstentions: Abstentions will have no effect on the outcome of the vote on Proposal 1 (election of directors).
 Abstentions will have the same effect as a vote against Proposal 2 (ratification of appointment of independent registered public accounting firm), Proposal 3 (advisory vote to approve named executive officer compensation as disclosed in this proxy statement) and Proposal 4 (approval of the share increase amendment under the Dell Technologies Inc. 2013 Stock Incentive Plan). - Broker non-votes: There are not expected to be any broker non-votes with respect to voting on Proposal 2 (ratification of appointment of independent registered public accounting firm).
 Broker non-votes will have no effect on the outcome of the vote on Proposal 1, 3 or 4.
 A "broker non-vote" occurs when (1) the beneficial owner of shares held through a bank, brokerage firm or other nominee in "street name" does not give the nominee specific voting instructions on the matter, (2) the proposal being voted on is a matter that is considered "non-routine" in nature and (3) there is at least one "routine" proposal being voted on at the same meeting.
-If you are a beneficial owner of Dell Technologies common stock and do not submit any voting instructions to your bank, brokerage firm or other nominee may exercise its discretion to vote your shares on Proposal 2, because that proposal is considered routine.
-However, a nominee is not entitled to vote the shares it holds for a beneficial owner on any "non-routine" proposal 2, your shares will constitute broker non-votes with respect to Proposals 1, 3 and 4, because these are non-routine proposals.
+If you are a beneficial owner of Dell Technologies common stock and do not submit any voting instructions to your bank, brokerage firm or other nominee, your nominee may exercise its discretion to vote your shares on Proposal 2, because that proposal is considered routine.
+However, a nominee is not entitled to vote the shares it holds for a beneficial owner on any "non-routine" proposals.
+Therefore, if you do not provide specific voting instructions to your nominee, and if your shares are voted as directed by your nominee on Proposal 2, your shares will constitute broker non-votes with respect to Proposals 1, 3 and 4, because these are non-routine proposals.